-For fuse arrangement in the fuse and fusible link box, refer to MA "FUSE AND FUSIBLE LINK BOX (J/B)".
+For fuse arrangement in the fuse and fusible link box.
+Refer to "FUSE AND FUSIBLE LINK BOX (J/B)".

-Electrical Units
+Electrical units

 Electrical unit connector symbols are shown in the Connector Area of the wiring diagram.
 However, when there is not enough space to show the connector terminal arrangement in the Connector Area of the wiring diagram, the electrical unit connector number is shown in the Reference Area of the wiring diagram.
-For electrical unit connetor terminal arrangement, refer to "ELECTRICAL UNITS".
-Most of the electrical unit connectors on this page are show from the harness side of the connector.
+Refer to "ELECTRICAL UNITS".
+Most of the electrical unit connectors are shown from the harness side of the connector.